w3f/General-Grants-Program/grants/speculative/club_messaging.md

   * Club is to help the cryto world to implement the instant messaging app or features faster and easier.
   * Club is an instant mesaging protocol that enables real time audio/vedio communication and text/file transmition.
   It is a decentralized, censorship free messaging network with enconomic incentives on Polkadot.
+  * We support easy implement of realtime audio and vedio communication as well as file transfer in decentralized application.
+  In fact such kind of functions are not found in most messaging protocol such as hopr, status, ally/scrumble,
+  + Offline messaging notification is another built-in features in CLUB protocol.
-* Unlike most instant messenger app today, there is no central account system for users, it uses DID(Decentralized Identifier) as the indentity and signature to secure.
+  * Comparing to most instant messenger app today which is centralized, there is no central account system for users, it uses DID(Decentralized Identifier) as the indentity and signature to secure.
   There is no server either, it will be the blockchain nodes for the messaging relay and route, so there is no service nor maintenance team needed to keep the system running.
  + There is no single point failure.
-   + We support easy implement realtime audio and vedio communication as well as file transfer in application
  + Privacy, Security and Censorship-resustance is our goal.
   Censorship-resistance is considered to be one of the main value propositions of Bitcoin.
   The idea is that no nation-state, corporation, or third party has the power to control who can use the network.
   Censorship-resistance ensures that the laws that govern the network are set in advance and can’t be retroactively altered to fit a specific agenda.
-  * Unlike most messaging protocol lack of audio/vedio/file communication support in crypto world such as hopr, status, ally/scrumble, thos basic functions required by instant messenger are part of the protocal and built in easy integration,
-  + offline messaging notification is also built in features.
   + We are also developing the front end app based on the background technologies.

  Our target is to make it used by people in crypto world.

- * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
+### An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
    + As Gavin Wood pointed out messaging is one of the four components to the post-Snowden Web (static content publication, dynamic messages, trustless transactions and an integrated user-interface).
    + As Gavin suggested an identity-based pseudonymous low-level messaging system is used for communicating between people on the network.